Your Right to Health Care Privacy

 Absent a written authorization of each family member 14 years of age or older and/or parent/legal guardian, a provider should not disclose any information received from any family member.

 Special privacy rules for substance use treatment services

 Information about substance use treatment is protected under HIPAA and additional federal rules.
 These additional layers of privacy are designed to encourage individuals to seek substance use treatment by ensuring that information does not get shared with anyone without their consent.
 More information about these special privacy rules is available both in the substance use treatment section of this site and the Youth and Family Guide.

 You will be asked at the beginning of treatment and at certain ongoing intervals to fill out forms with your service providers or PerformCare information that can be released, and to whom.
 This is one of the key ways we protect you and your child’s privacy.
 There are limited individuals we can release information to without written permission from you and/or your child.
 You can find out more information about the forms PerformCare may require, including a form that allows us to communicate with individuals you designate, on the forms page.

 Requesting copies of records

 Youth and families have the right to request a copy of their records and PerformCare complies with HIPAA privacy regulations for disclosure of Protected Health Information.
 A request for records must be submitted in writing to the Quality Improvement department at PerformCare stating what information is being requested and the reason for the request.
 Release of information requests are processed and mailed to you within 30 days.
 Youth age 14 and older and/or the parent/legal guardian must consent to the disclosure of their records.
-Families can call PerformCare at 1-877-652-7624 to obtain the Request to Release Information Form (PDF).
+Families can call PerformCare at 1-877-652-7624 to obtain the Authorization for Disclosure of Health Information (PDF).